meysubb/meysubb.github.io/_posts/2016-08-21-MLB-Standings-Scrape.md

   theme(axis.text = element_text(size = 13, face = "bold"), axis.title = element_text(size = 16, color = "grey50", face = "bold"), plot.title = element_text(size = 30, face = "bold", vjust = 1))
 ```

+Both plots in these post were made using the ggplot2 package.
+I have recently heard about plotly and its interactive features.
+Hopefully, I will have time to learn and use these later on.

 ![_config.yml]({{ site.baseurl }}/images/GO_AL_West.png)